Macro Trend: Garden Society

 For his AW26 womenswear collection, Jonathan Anderson did not pitch the customary white tent in the Tuileries.
 He built a greenhouse around the Bassin Octogonal — enclosing one of Paris's most historic ponds within a vast glass pavilion and scattered lifelike water lilies across the water's surface.
 Just beyond the garden wall is the Musée de l'Orangerie, home to Monet's monumental water lily murals.
 The proximity was not accidental.
 All of it was in conversation.

-What makes this show such a rich entry point for Garden Society is that it draws on the garden as more than a single idea, but as three distinct versions simultaneously.
+The show draws on the garden as three distinct things at once.
 Together they make an argument about why the garden and fashion have always belonged to each other.

 The first is the Tuileries as historic stage.
-Most people experience it today as a pleasant place to walk between the Louvre and the Place de la Concorde, but its origins are far more theatrical.
-Originally commissioned by Catherine de' Medici in the 16th century and redesigned under Louis XIV, the garden opened to the public in 1667 with a dress code.
+Most people experience it today as a pleasant cut-through between the Louvre and the Place de la Concorde, but it was originally commissioned by Catherine de' Medici and later redesigned under Louis XIV.
+When It opened to the public in 1667, it had a dress code.
 You had to be wearing a sword or a robe to enter.
-From its very beginning, the Tuileries was a place where Parisian society came not just to stroll but to perform.
-To see and to be seen.
+From the start it was a place where Parisian society came not just to stroll but to perform.
 To communicate wealth, taste, and standing through the very clothes on their backs.
 In that sense, it was the original fashion week.
 Choosing to build his greenhouse there wasn't a backdrop decision.
-It was a statement: fashion and the garden share the same essential logic.
-Both are theaters of self-presentation.
-Both use beauty as a language.
+It was a statement: fashion and the garden share the same essential logic: both are theaters of self-presentation using beauty as a language.

-The second is Monet's garden, which is a different thing entirely.
+Then there's Monet's garden, which is a different thing entirely.
 Monet didn't paint the garden as it was.
 He painted it as it felt.
-The water lily series, dissolves the boundary between the flower and its reflection, between the surface of the water and the sky above it.
+The water lily series dissolves the boundary between the flower and reflection, between water and sky.
 What you're left with is nature as impressionistic and emotional.
 Not the garden you can walk through but the garden that lives in memory and feeling long after you've left.
-When Anderson filled the Bassin Octogonal with artificial water lilies that mirrored the paintings in the Orangerie just steps away, he was invoking that emotional register.
+Anderson filling the basin with artificial lilies that mirror Monet's paintings, which are housed just steps away in the Orangerie, invokes that emotional register.
 The garden not as performance but as feeling.
-Nature as it exists inside us, not just around us.
+Nature as it exists inside us rather than just around us.

-The third is the garden in the clothes themselves.
-This is where it all comes together.
+And lastly the clothes themselves.
 Oversized ruffles mimicked flower petals in full bloom.
-Chiffon evening gowns resembled lilies on the verge of opening.
-Water lilies ran as a continuous thread through the whole collection in accessories and prints.
-Anderson has spoken about water lilies and their ability to disturb the surfaces they inhabit — floating serenely on top while their roots reach all the way down into the dark.
-That tension between the decorative and the structural, between what is visible and what is hidden beneath the surface, runs through every piece in the collection and it runs through fashion itself.
+Chiffon gowns resembling lilies on the verge of opening.
+Water lilies running as a continuous thread through accessories and prints.
+Anderson has spoken about water lilies disturbing the surfaces they inhabit — floating serenely on top while their roots reach into the dark below.
+That tension between the decorative and the structural, runs through every piece, and through fashion itself.

 No brand has brought the garden, the farm, and the harvest into modern luxury quite like Jacquemus.
 Simon Porte Jacquemus grew up in Salon-de-Provence in a farming family, carrots on one side, artichokes and spinach on the other.
-That background shows up clearly in his SS26 collection Le Paysan (The Peasant).
-He staged the show at L'Orangerie du Château de Versailles, a space originally used to protect and grow fruit and trees for the château.
+That background shows up clearly in his SS26 collection Le Paysan (The Peasant), staged at L'Orangerie du Château de Versailles, a space originally built to protect and grow fruit trees for the château.
 The setting says it all.
 This collection is about land, family, and the beauty of simple things, told in a way that still feels elevated and modern.
 A love letter to rural life.

 The campaign felt especially personal.
 Shot in warm, golden light with a slightly grainy, old film feel, it pulled directly from his childhood, recreating family photographs.
 A boy in a straw hat at a table covered in flowers.
-Watching his mother get ready.
-Linen dresses caught in everyday moments.
+A mother getting ready.
+Linen dresses in everyday moments.
 Beans being prepped for lunch.
-Right before the campaign launched, he shared a real photo of himself in almost the exact same pose - collapsing the distance between archive and mythology in a really striking way.
+Right before the campaign launched, he shared a real photograph of himself in almost the exact same pose — this wasn’t obscure references, this was his.

-The accessories made it even more literal.
+The accessories made it literal.
 Leather charms shaped like lemons, carrots, strawberries, garlic, and cherries hung off the new Le Valérie bag, named after his mother.
-In stores, crates of real produce filled the space, alongside stations where pieces could be personalized with cutomers’ initials.
-The market stall and the luxury store became the same space.
+In stores, crates of real produce filled the space, alongside personalized stations.
+The market stall and the luxury boutique became the same space.

 What Jacquemus does so well is make origin feel like luxury.
-Not as a concept, but as something tangible.
+Not as a concept, but as something you can hold.

 #4 Loewe and the Surrealist Garden

-If Jacquemus comes at the garden through memory, Loewe approaches it with a kind of quiet surrealism.
-Under Jonathan Anderson, nature isn’t just inspiration, it becomes something slightly strange, a little humorous, and completely elevated.
-The idea is simple: take something ordinary and treat it like it’s extraordinary.
+If Jacquemus comes at the garden through memory, Loewe comes at it with surrealism.
+Nature becomes slightly uncanny, a little humorous, and completely elevated.
+The premise is simple: take something ordinary and treat it like it's extraordinary.

 Why it matters

-Across each of these moments, a greenhouse in the Tuileries, a carrot farm at Versailles, a tomato balloon over Cappadocia, a wildflower garden on Vancouver Island, a single current runs.
 Garden Society is a value system.
-It is a turning away from the digital and the instantly gratifying, and toward something that requires actual presence, patience and care.
+A turning away from the digital and instantly gratifying, toward something that requires presence, patience, and care.

-What it's really asking of designers is to dig deeper.
-Not just into the archive or the trend report, but into their own stories.
-That's what the strongest work in this space has in common: it comes from somewhere real.
-Jacquemus didn't reference a vague idea of Provence, he referenced his family’s carrot farm, his mother’s name, and his actual childhood.
-Jonathan Anderson didn't just gesture at water lilies, he built a greenhouse around them.
+The strongest work here comes from somewhere real.
+Jacquemus didn't reference a vague idea of Provence — he referenced his family's carrot farm, his mother's name, his actual childhood.
+Anderson didn't gesture at water lilies, he built a greenhouse around them.
 Pamela Anderson didn't adopt a garden aesthetic.
 She went home and grew one.

-That level of specificity is what people are responding to right now.
-There’s more intention behind what we choose to live with, wear, and invest in.
-People want to know where something came from.
-Who made it, and why.
-What it holds beyond the surface.
-In a world where almost anything can be generated and scaled instantly, the handmade, the traceable, and the deeply considered carry a different kind of weight.
+That specificity is what people are responding to.
+There's more intention behind what we choose to wear, live with, and invest in.
+People want to know where something came from, who made it, what it holds beyond the surface.
+In a world where almost anything can be generated and scaled instantly, the traceable and the deeply considered carry a different weight.

-For designers, this is both an invitation and a raised bar.
+For designers this is both an invitation and a raised bar.
 Garden Society asks not just what your work looks like, but what it means.
 Not just what you're referencing, but what you're actually connected to.
-The prints, the palettes, the textures, the surfaces — they can all be beautiful.
-But the ones that resonate, the ones that get saved and shared and sought out, are the ones that feel like they grew from somewhere.
+The prints, the palettes, the textures can all be beautiful.
+But the ones that resonate are the ones that feel like they grew from somewhere.
 Like someone tended them into existence.

 What we nurture nurtures us back.